Medway: Buses

-The vast majority of local bus routes throughout Medway are centred upon the newly opened Waterfront bus station (replacing Pentagon bus station) in Chatham.
+The majority of local bus routes throughout Medway are centred upon the newly opened Waterfront bus station (replacing Pentagon bus station) in Chatham.

 Most bus routes are run by Arriva Southern Counties, which took over the locally owned Maidstone & District bus company in the 1990s.
 Other local bus companies including Nu-Venture provide certain services, some under contract to the local authority.

 Buses are numbered between 100 and 199 for local services, with buses numbered in the 700s to show Kent County Council subsidised services including those to Walderslade and Bluewater Shopping Centre, and in the 600s for school bus services.

 Bus links to London and other parts of the south east can be accessed via Bluewater Shopping Centre, near Greenhithe, which has extensive bus routes to London.

 Coaches

 Commuter coaches run from various parts of Medway to a selection of London destinations using the M2/A2.
 Operating companies include The Kings Ferry and Chalkwell Coaches.

 National Express runs regular services from Hempstead Valley Shopping Centre, Chatham Waterfront bus station, and Chatham Maritime Universities to Gatwick Airport.